Elevaso/Spine/docs/modules/dtm.rst

 utc_now
 ~~~~~~~
-The :code:`utc_now` function allows you to get the current date & time in UTC with the time zone.
+The :meth:`spine.dtm.now.utc_now` function allows you to get the current date & time in UTC with the time zone.

 Below is an example snippet that prints the current time with timezone.